 2 1/4 c. milk (soy or almond milk will work as well)

 1 tsp. vanilla

 1/2 c. bittersweet chocolate chips

 1. Preheat oven to 375 degrees

-2. Whisk together oats, nuts, brown sugar, baking powder, cinnamon, and salt.
-Stir in chips.
+2. In greased 8×8 pan, whisk together oats, nuts, brown sugar, baking powder, cinnamon, and salt.

-3. In a smaller bowl, whisk together milk, egg, melted butter, and vanilla.
+3. In a smaller bowl, whisk together milk, egg, and vanilla.

 4. Stir wet ingredients into dries and mix until combined.

 5. Add butter and stir to combine.
 Add bananas and chocolate and stir to evenly disperse.

 6. Bake for about 35-40 minutes or until the top is golden brown.